Skip to content

 Starting from scratch: Formatting a dataset and using it locallyπŸ”—

-In this section, you'll start from scratch; downloading an example dataset from the Medical Decathlon Website, pre-formatting it for nnUnetv2 as per the instructions on the nnunetv2 repository and finally running a training job using the simulator.
+In this section, you'll start from scratch; downloading an example dataset from the Medical Decathlon Website, pre-formatting it for nnU-Net v2 as per the instructions on the nnU-Net v2 repository and finally running a training job using the simulator.

-First, visit the Medical Decathlon Website and click to enter the Google Drive.
+First, visit the Medical Decathlon Website and click "Data" then "Google Drive".
 Download Task004_Hippocampus.tar into /path/to/Task004_Hippocampus.tar.

-Extract the tarball: $ tar -xf Task04_Hippocampus.tar
+Extract the tarball with: tar -xf Task04_Hippocampus.tar

 Next you need to take that raw dataset and format it for nnU-net.
 Helpfully, the nnU-Net repo provides a script to do this for the Medical Decathlon datasets: nnUNetv2_convert_MSD_dataset.